ShinhwanKang/BeGin/docs/000/tutorial.rst

     negative = self.encoder.forward_without_classifier(graph, features[perm])
     summary = torch.sigmoid(positive.mean(dim=0))

 Lastly, we need to input pairs consisting of the real embeddings and global summary, as well as the corrupted embeddings and global summary, into the discriminator.
-To maximize the difference between the two, use the nn.BCEWithLogitsLoss function to calculate the loss.
+To maximize the difference between the two, we use the nn.BCEWithLogitsLoss function to calculate the loss.
 The final code is as follows.
 This returned loss is used in the default :func:`processPretraining` to perform backpropagation, facilitating the overall pretraining process.

 .. code-block:: python